omidchahardehinejad/unity-dev-challenge/README.md

 Task 1:
-Add some folders to the project and give a clear structure to the assets.
+Download the project from here, add some folders to the project, give a clear structure to the assets and upload it to your github account as public so we can access it, when you are done.

 Task 2:
 Create the globe at the position the user is pointing and clicking at